Stool233/logseq-store/pages/x86 LOCK prefix.md

 - Lock signal and bus lock
 	- Intel 64 and IA-32 processors provide a LOCK# signal that is asserted automatically during certain critical memory operations to lock the system bus or equivalent link.
 		- While this output signal is asserted, requests from other processors or bus agents for control of the bus are blocked.
+	- In a multiprocessor environment, the LOCK# signal ensures that the processor has exclusive use of any shared memory while the signal is asserted.
+	- Beginning with the P6 family processors, when the LOCK prefix is prefixed to an instruction and the memory area being accessed is cached internally in the processor, the LOCK# signal is generally not asserted.
+Instead, only the processor’s cache is locked.
+Here, the processor’s cache coherency mechanism ensures that the operation is carried out atomically with regards to memory.
+See “Effects of a Locked Operation on Internal Processor Caches” in Chapter 8 of Intel® 64 and IA-32 Architectures Software Developer’s Manual, Volume 3A, the for more information on locking of caches.
 	-